acherm/acherm.github.io/_posts/2020-03-18-EssentialMixCercle.md

  * [Mathame](https://youtu.be/dQjkqyc5nlc?t=4632)

 So is [Cercle](https://www.youtube.com/channel/UCPKT_csvP72boVX0XrMtagQ) the new Essential Mix?
 It's too early and fresh, but I found many similarities (quality and diversity-wise) and I see Cercle as a powerful evolution of EM.
 Both magnify artists and music.
-If Cercle wants to definitely win the game, I have a suggestion: invite Gabriel And Dresden as well as Hernan Cattanero in unusual locations of France ;)
+If Cercle wants to definitely win the game, I have a suggestion: invite Gabriel And Dresden as well as Hernan Cattaneo in unusual locations of France ;)